hossain-sanowar/Heart_Disease_Prediction/README.md

 Given some clinical parameters about a patient, we are predicting whether they have heart disease or not.
 We use the following Machine Learning algorithm:

- 1. Logistic Regression
+ 1.Logistic Regression
- 2. K Neighbours Classifiers
+ 2.K Neighbours Classifiers
- 3. Support Vector Machine
+ 3.Support Vector Machine
- 4. Naive Bayes
+ 4.Naive Bayes
- 5. Random Forest
+ 5.Random Forest